The Zenith v30.0

 The "Z-Move": Epicardial Fate Conversion

-"For years, simulating the conversion of adult epicardial cells to a myocardial fate was a 'Big Fail' (ipTM < 0.25).
-Today, we reached the 0.70 Blue Zone."
+"For years, simulating the conversion of adult epicardial cells to a myocardial fate was a 'Big Fail' Today, we reached the high-confidence zone."

 1. Precision Engineering